How to Save $500 a Month with These Simple Frugal Habits

 • My Savings: $5–$15 monthly.

-• Tool Tip: Ibotta offers grocery cashback.
+• Tool Tip: Consider a reputable grocery cashback app.

 Frugal Food HabitEstimated Monthly Savings